 Dr Leen Al-Hadban, PhD

 Leen is originally from Iraq, and her mother tongue is Arabic.
 She came to New Zealand to do her PhD in English Literature and ended up staying in beautiful Aotearoa.
 Leen is passionate about women’s rights, education and comparative literature, she enjoys working with learners and assisting them in their learning.
 She also works with Arab refugees and migrants as an interpreter/translator.
 She considers language diversity a significant bridge connecting people from different ethnicities and views literature and education as important tools in the fight against racism, and the progression of women’s rights.
-Leen teaches our Arabic Literature course for EarthDiverse and has been teaching our Conversational Arabic 300 courses since 2021 Term 3).
+Leen teaches our Arabic Literature course for EarthDiverse and has been teaching our Conversational Arabic 300 courses since 2021 Term 3.
 When Leen is not interpreting for the Arab community in Hamilton or administrating and teach for EarthDiverse, there is a good chance that she is hiding somewhere with a book, or getting her hands dirty doing pottery!

 Machima (Mac) Aksonnit, Junior Lecturer

 Born in Bangkok, Thailand, Mac has now been living in Hamilton for the past 12 years.
 He has studied multiple languages such as French, Mandarin and Korean and is fluent in English and Thai.
 He has taught Thai to family friends and has greatly enjoyed giving lessons, which has encouraged him to join EarthDiverse.
 Promoting language and cultural diversity, Mac was a former Cultural Captain in his senior year of high school and won the Ingkan Award in 2015.
 Now currently working as a Laboratory technician, he has a background in Microbiology, as well as culinary arts, and enjoys reading about languages and experimenting cooking various cuisines.